-Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps S.3.3 of the Draft National Policy & Strategy for Radioactive Waste Management, 2017 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation S.3.11 prescribes that emergency response provisions to protect persons, property and the environment.
-Transboundary impacts Transboundary public radioactive exposure Regional conflicts regarding accidental radiation exposure to migratory species - flamingos, Palearctic birds Regional environmental conflicts regarding the radioactive contamination of shared transboundary heritage sites Regional insecurity and S3.1 of the National Nuclear Fuel Cycle Policy and Strategy, 2017 prescribes that: - The ultimate responsibility for the safety of radioactive waste and spent fuel management shall rest with the national government through a waste management organization (WMO) The nuclear regulatory will regulate the safe management of radioactive waste.
-S3.3 prescribes that the government shall ensure that adequate physical protection measures are taken to prevent unauthorized access to and/or unauthorized removal of radioactive waste/spent fuel S.3.3 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of Establishing a Nuclear Waste Management Organization Developing regulations for on-site and away-from reactor spent-fuel storage Establishing a legal and regulatory framework for the safe management of radioactive waste Developing regulations for nuclear fuel management • Transboundary water related conflicts regarding international transfers - e.g., Nile Basin terrorism ionizing radiation Transboundary water related conflicts regarding international transfers - e.g., Nile Basin • S3.3.1 prescribes the need to set up a Waste Management Organization in charge of receiving radioactive waste and spent fuel from the nuclear power plant, including long-term spent fuel management or disposal Transboundary water related conflicts regarding cross- border contaminations • S.3.6 prescribes that the government shall explicitly specify conditions on: (a) The export of radioactive waste/spent fuel; (b) The storage/disposal of radioactive waste/spent fuel on national territory after conditioning and/or reprocessing abroad; and (c) Seeking international /regional solutions to radioactive waste/spent fuel
+Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps • S.3.3 of the Draft National Policy & Strategy for Radioactive Waste Management, 2017 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation • S.3.11 prescribes that emergency response provisions to protect persons, property and the environment.
+Transboundary impacts Transboundary public radioactive exposure Regional conflicts regarding accidental radiation exposure to migratory species - flamingos, Palearctic birds S3.1 of the National Nuclear Fuel Cycle Policy and Strategy, 2017 prescribes that: - • The ultimate responsibility for the safety of radioactive waste and spent fuel management shall rest with the national government through a waste management organization (WMO) • The nuclear regulatory will regulate the safe management of radioactive waste.
+Establishing a Nuclear Waste Management Organization Developing regulations for on-site and away-from reactor spent-fuel storage Establishing a legal and Transboundary water related conflicts regarding international transfers - e.g., Nile Basin Regional environmental conflicts regarding the radioactive contamination of shared transboundary heritage sites Regional insecurity and terrorism \$3.3\$ prescribes that the government shall ensure that adequate physical protection measures are taken to prevent unauthorized access to and/or unauthorized removal of radioactive waste/spent fuel \$5.3.3\$ prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation regulatory framework for the safe management of radioactive waste • Developing regulations for nuclear fuel management Transboundary water related conflicts regarding international transfers - e.g., Nile Basin • \$3.3.1 prescribes the need to set up a Waste Management Organization in charge of receiving radioactive waste and spent fuel from the nuclear power plant, including long-term spent fuel management or disposal Transboundary water related conflicts regarding cross- border contaminations • S.3.6 prescribes that the government shall explicitly specify conditions on: (a) The export of radioactive waste/spent fuel; (b) The storage/disposal of radioactive waste/spent fuel on national territory after conditioning and/or reprocessing abroad; and (c) Seeking international /regional solutions to radioactive waste/spent fuel

-Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps • S7.2 prescribes the need to initiate the early siting for geologic repositories of spent fuel early enough in the nuclear power programme • S8 prescribes the need to develop regulations on the requirements for nuclear fuel management • S10 & 11 prescribes the requirements for on-site and away-from reactor spent-fuel storage including appropriate containment of radionuclides • S6.1 of the Holistic Approach to Nuclear Safety, Security, and Safeguards (3S), 2015 recognizes that Kenya's nuclear power programme cannot be treated in isolation, owing to the potential transboundary effects of a radioactive release for which the 0 necessary mitigation measures are required
+Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps • S7.2 prescribes the need to initiate the early siting for geologic repositories of spent fuel early enough in the nuclear power programme • S8 prescribes the need to develop regulations on the requirements for nuclear fuel management • S10 & 11 prescribes the requirements for on-site and away-from reactor spent-fuel storage including appropriate containment of radionuclides • S6.1 of the Holistic Approach to Nuclear Safety, Security, and Safeguards (3S), 2015 recognizes that Kenya's nuclear power programme cannot be treated in isolation, owing to the potential transboundary effects of a radioactive release for which the necessary mitigation measures are required